Free Wellness Tools

 Quick answers to start strong

 Simple, science-based calculators to help you better understand your body.
-When you're ready for a plan built just for you, click here to contact Nancy and set up a consultation.
+When you're ready for a plan built just for you, book a free consult with Nancy.

-A quick note: These calculators offer general, educational estimates using standard formulas — they aren't medical advice or a substitute for care from your doctor or a registered dietitian.
+A quick note: These calculators offer general, educational estimates using standard formulas, and they aren't medical advice or a substitute for care from your doctor or a registered dietitian.
 Healthy change is gentle and sustainable; if a number ever feels discouraging, that's your cue to reach out, not to push harder.
 Always check with a healthcare professional before starting a new exercise or nutrition plan.

 Not sure where to start?